llm-bible/llm-bible.github.io/_publications/wassie2023machine.markdown

 bibkey: wassie2023machine
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.14530"}
-tags: ['Training Techniques', 'Model Architecture', 'Few-Shot', 'Reinforcement Learning', 'RAG', 'GPT', 'Applications']
+tags: ['GPT', 'Applications', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Few-Shot']
 ---
 Machine translation (MT) for low-resource languages such as Ge'ez, an ancient language that is no longer the native language of any community, faces